Chabad of Poway: History

+Goldstein charged for tax and wire fraud

 On July 14, 2020, Goldstein pleaded guilty to tax and wire fraud for allegedly misusing at least $6.2 million in contributions and donations to the Chabad of Poway.
 According to a charge sheet filed in the United States District Court for the Southern District of California, Goldstein and five others had participated in elaborate tax fraud schemes using the synagogue's charitable status since the mid-1980s.
 In one scheme, Goldstein re-routed tax-deductible donations to the synagogue back to the donors, keeping a portion for himself.
 He also laundered illicit gains through the purchase of gold coins.
 The FBI and IRS began investigating the case in 2016 and Goldstein reportedly was planning to plead guilty to the charges in October 2018.
 After making his guilty plea in 2020, Goldstein returned $1 million in gold coins to the government and will be expected to pay $2.5 million in restitution to the IRS.
 The district attorney's office said it would recommend probation rather than a maximum five-year prison sentence, due to Goldstein's cooperation with investigators and his "lifetime of service" to the synagogue and community.
 However, the judge rejected that punishment "as not appropriate given the severity of the crimes", and sentenced Goldstein to 14 months in jail.

 Upon learning of the case in late 2019, the synagogue removed Goldstein from his rabbinical position and the Chabad-Lubavitch headquarters in Crown Heights, New York, "dismissed him from his position as a representative of the movement".
 In November 2019, Goldstein's son, Rabbi Mendel Goldstein, took over the day-to-day rabbinic duties of the congregation.

 Shooting

-On April 27, 2019, John T. Earnest, a 19-year-old male from the San Diego suburb of Rancho Peñasquitos, reportedly entered the synagogue building during services on the last day of the Jewish Passover holiday and opened fire in the foyer.
+On April 27, 2019, John Earnest, a 19-year-old male from the San Diego suburb of Rancho Peñasquitos, entered the synagogue building during services on the last day of the Jewish Passover holiday and opened fire in the foyer.
 One woman, 60-year-old Lori Gilbert-Kaye, was killed and three other people were wounded, including Goldstein.
 According to witnesses, Gilbert-Kaye had tried to shield Goldstein from the gunfire.
 The shooter's gun jammed after releasing ten bullets and two congregants, one an off-duty United States Border Patrol officer, chased him out of the building.
 A short while later, Earnest called 911 and reported the shooting.
 He was apprehended approximately 2 mi from the synagogue.
-The suspect had an AR-style rifle in his possession at the time of his arrest and had made many antisemitic and anti-Muslim comments.
+The suspect had an AR-style rifle in his possession at the time of his arrest and had made many antisemitic and Islamophobic comments.